 What is the Close?
 When does it start and how do we know it is complete?
 A lot of professionals will see these as obvious questions.
-However, many organizations will define the Close one way, but an objective evaluation will show that it is actually something else.
-For example, a CFO may proudly state their company books are closed in 5 days, yet when you interview the rank and file, you find the actual Close and reporting activities continue for several weeks after month end.
+However, many organizations will define the Close one way, but an objective evaluation will show that it is something else.
+For example, a CFO may proudly state their company books are closed in 5 days, yet when you interview the rank and file, you find the actual Close and reporting activities continue for several weeks after month-end.
 It should be clear to all involved what activities are included in the Close.
 These activities are generally published as a Close task list and calendar.
-Which brings us to the next important feature: accountability.
+This brings us to the next important feature: accountability.

 Once your Close and tasks are defined, the next step is to ensure each activity has a single owner.
 This is important because a task assigned to a group or more than one owner is not really owned by anyone.
 This diffused responsibility might show up on a Close task list as, “Day 3: Prepare the un-invoiced receipt accrual, Responsibility: Accounts Payable.”
 A best practice approach would be to assign the task to a specific person, “Sally C.” as the preparer, plus indicate a reviewer.
-Additionally, offering a link or reference to more specific instructions on how to actually perform the task is very helpful, especially if/when that task needs to be reassigned to another person.
+Additionally, offering a link or reference to more specific instructions on how to perform the task is very helpful, especially if/when that task needs to be reassigned to another person.
 This also helps with training and process consistency in the Close.

-Once your Close is properly defined and task responsibilities are assigned, you will need to establish methodology to track the progress.
+Once your Close is properly defined and task responsibilities are assigned, you will need to establish a methodology to track the progress.
 Commonly, the Close task list is maintained in a shared location and process owners are required to annotate the list as they complete the assignments.
 There should also be regular meetings and communications to raise issues, as well as a protocol to escalate and remediate problems to keep the Close on track.
 Visibility is also necessary to properly balance the workload of Close.
 Overwhelming one or two of your staff will increase the risk of error and lead to increased turnover.
 If you can see the assignments, you can spread the responsibilities more evenly.

 Close activities will not remain static.
 Changes in accounting principles, new compliance requirements, acquisition, growth or key staff turnover are a few examples of events that will challenge the effectiveness and efficiency of your Close.
 To make your Close more resilient, develop Key Performance Indicators (KPIs) that measure and benchmark your Close.
 Use these KPIs to motivate and reward staff and to instill a continuous improvement attitude in your organization.
-Number of days to Close, number of errors, Auditor adjustments and overtime hours are some common KPIs.
+The number of days to Close, number of errors, auditor adjustments and overtime hours are some common KPIs.
 The most important thing about measurements is that they are meaningful, consistent and have the buy-in of all interested parties.